google-deepmind/mujoco/doc/computation.rst

    principal eigenvector of the covariance matrix of all geom centers - which maximizes the spread.
 If broad-phase collision detection is disabled by the user, all body pairs are included in this step.

-   Finally, the user can explicitly exclude certain body pairs using the :ref:`exclude <exclude>` element in MJCF.
+   Finally, the user can explicitly exclude certain body pairs using the :ref:`exclude <contact-exclude>` element in MJCF.
 Exclusion is applied when "dynamic" or "all" are selected, but not when "pair" is selected.
 At the end of this step we have a list of geoms pairs that is typically much smaller than :math:`n (n-1)/2`, but can still be pruned further before detailed collision checking.